janet-dev/LevelCoder-WM/README.md

         <span class="sr-only">Email LevelCoder</span>
     </a>
     ```
-15. Some of the [images were still being compressed](docs/pictures/bug-image-compress.jpg) when the screen size decreased.
-    - Used the following CSS code from [Stackoverflow](https://stackoverflow.com/questions/16177707/avoid-stretch-on-image-css) to try and minimise this:
-    ```css
-	picture {
-	    display: block;
-	    margin: 0px auto;
-	    width: initial;
-	    height: auto;
-    }
-    ```
-16. Ran Lighthouse again for About page - performance was 86% for mobiles.
+15. Ran Lighthouse again for About page - performance was 86% for mobiles.
 Had an issue with an [unload event](docs/pictures/bug-unload.jpg).
 	- Solved issue by [replacing unload with pagehide](https://web.dev/bfcache/?utm_source=lighthouse&utm_medium=devtools#never-use-the-unload-event).
 Now performance is 98%.
 	```html
 	<script>